Parseval Frames from Compressions of Cuntz Algebras: Introduction

 One of our main motivations and applications comes from the harmonic analysis of fractal measures.
 The study of orthogonal Fourier series on fractal measures began with the paper \cite{JoPe98}, in connection with the Fuglede conjecture \cite{Fug74}.
 Jorgensen and Pedersen proved that, for the Cantor measure $\mu_4$ on the Cantor set $C_4$ with scale 4 and digits 0 and 2, the set of exponential functions

 is an orthonormal basis of $L^2(\mu_4)$.
-Such a measure, which possesses an orthonormal Fourier basis of exponential functions is called a spectral measure.
 Many more examples of spectral measures have been constructed since, see, e.g., \cite{Str00,DJ06, DHL19}.
-For the classical middle-third Cantor measure, Jorgensen and Pedersen proved that this construction is not possible.
-Strichartz \cite{Str00} posed the question, if this measure has a frame of exponential functions.
+For the classical middle-third Cantor measure, Jorgensen and Pedersen proved that this construction is not possible \cite[Section 6]{JoPe98}, so that measure is not spectral.
+Strichartz \cite{Str00} posed the natural question of whether this measure has a frame of exponential functions.
+This question is still open!
+Non-orthogonal (but non-frame) Fourier series expansions for the middle-third Cantor measure were constructed in \cite{herr2017fourier}.

 Motivated by Strichartz's question, in \cite{PiWe17}, weighted Fourier Frames were obtained for the Cantor $C_4$ set by making the set bigger, then constructing a basis for the bigger set, and then projecting the basis onto the Cantor set.
 Using the same dilation technique, in \cite{DuRa18, DuRa20}, a multitude of Parseval frames of weighted exponential functions and generalized Walsh bases were constructed for self-affine measures and for the unit interval.
+These constructions lead naturally to reconsidering the Cuntz relations, noting that only the first relation is needed to reconstruct a signal originally decomposed by a cascade algorithm.
+In such a set-up the operators $(S_i)_{i=0}^N$ are called row co-isometries.

-The purpose of this paper is to present a general framework for the construction of Parseval frames and orthonormal bases from row co-isometries, a framework which includes both settings: that of Fourier bases on self-affine measures and of Walsh bases on the interval.
+In this paper we continue with the philosophy first emphasized in \cite{HaLa00}--that frames are compressions of orthogonal bases--by considering compressions of Cuntz algebras.
+Indeed, one key idea is a dilation result from \cite{BJK00} (Theorem \ref{dil} in the next section) which allows one to extend a representation of a row co-isometry (which lacks the orthogonality constraints) to a ``genuine'' Cuntz algebra representation.
+We extend this philosophy to the pair {\it{Parseval frame, row co-isometries}}.
+By doing so, we will present a general framework for the construction of Parseval frames and orthonormal bases from row co-isometries, a framework which includes both of the following settings: (i) Fourier bases on self-affine measures and (ii) Walsh bases on the interval.
+We show that the new results are effective and can capture and unify previously obtained examples of Parseval frames and ONBs.

-In Section 2 we state the main results; in Section 3, we present the proofs and some related results, and in Section 4 we apply the theory to various classes of examples.
+In Section 2 we include some definitions and notations; Section 3 we state the main results; in Section 4, we present the proofs and some related results, and in Section 5 we apply the theory to various classes of examples.